What is Zakah?

 The literal meaning of Zakah is to grow and making pure.
 Zakah is the obligation from Allah (swt) upon those Muslims, who possesses the minimum amount (Nisab).
 He (Allah) ordered it to be taken from those who are obliged to give it, regardless of old or young, male or female, healthy or ill.
 Zakah is given to purify one’s wealth by sharing it with those who are less fortunate.
 Allah says in Glorious Quran:

 “Take Sadaqah (obligatory alms) out of their wealth through which you may cleanse and purify them, and pray for them.
 Indeed, your prayer is a source of peace for them.
 And Allah is (All-) Hearing, (All-) Knowing.”(9:103)

-Zakah is different from charitable gifts which is given out of kindness or generosity.
-Muslims whose wealth is above nisab are required to give 2.5 percent of their net worth annually as Zakah to benefit the poor.
-Zakah was enjoined in second year of hijrah.
+Zakah is different from charitable gifts which are given out of kindness or generosity.
+Muslims whose wealth is above nisab are required to give 2.5 per cent of their net worth annually as Zakah to benefit the poor.
+Zakah was enjoined in the second year of Hijrah.
 The prophet (saw) sent zakah collectors to receive it from those whom it is due in order to deliver to those who are in need.

 What is Nisab?

 Nisab is the minimum amount of wealth, which a Muslim must have before being obliged for Zakah.

 Narrated Ibn ‘Umar (may Allah be pleased with them): Allah’s Apostle said: Islam is based on (the following) five (principles):

 1. To testify that none has the right to be worshipped but Allah and Muhammad is Allah’s Apostle.